This post may contain affiliate links. For more information, read my disclosure policy.

 ingredients on counter used to make pancake cake

-• Flour: can use all purpose flour or a combination of whole wheat flour and all-purpose
+• Use all purpose flour or a combination of whole wheat flour and all-purpose.

-• Cinnamon: I love adding cinnamon to pancakes but you can omit
+• I love adding cinnamon to pancakes but you can omit.

-• Bananas: to add some natural sweetness and flavor to the pancakes – they also keep the batter moist.
+• Bananas add some natural sweetness and flavor to the pancakes so we can use less sugar.
+Plus they keep the cake moist and allow us to use less oil or butter.

-• Milk: any kind – you can use nondairy milk or cows milk.
+• Any kind of milk can be used; you can use nondairy milk or cows milk.

 square slice of pancake with sliced bananas and chocolate chips on top.